mrzool/s-town/source/01-episode1.md

 J: Whoo, do not breathe any of that.
 If you smell anything that smells like almonds, you need to get the fuck away.

-I'd say it's about this point that I ask myself, ‘Is John fucking with me?'
+I'd say it's about this point that I ask myself, 'Is John fucking with me?'
 Is he just a bored guy who contacted me on a lark and never expected me to actually follow through?
 Is this murder not real and he knows it?
 It's not only the fact that he is right now pouring potassium cyanide into a bucket in front of me, that makes me wonder this.

 J: There you go, there you go, oh shit, oh shit, oh there…